googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 offset 1 aligned with the ending angle.
 The color line progresses from the start angle to the end angle in the counter-clockwise direction; for example, if the start and end angles are both 0°, then stop offset 0.1 is at 36° counter-clockwise from the direction of the positive x-axis.
+For each position along the circular arc, from start to end in the counter-clockwise direction, a ray from the center outward is painted with the color of the color line at the point where the ray passes through the arc.

 The color line may be defined using color stops outside the range [0, 1], and color stops outside the range [0, 1] can be used to interpolate color values